Welsh folklore: Witches

 Witches (Welsh: Gwrachod) form an important part of Welsh folklore throughout the centuries.
 While the most famous figure to be labeled as a witch, Ceridwen is considered a mythological being, legends such as the Nine Witches of Gloucester (found in the legends of Peredur son of Efrawg) and the Witches of Llanddona may be seen as folklore.
 While the Gwrach y Rhibyn is named as a "witch" she is considered a Cyhyraeth, a ghostly apparition.

 Humour about actual persons or types

-Includes White Lie Tales, which are obviously and intentionally untrue.
+This includes White Lie Tales, which are obviously and intentionally untrue.
 Common elements include the narrator's experiences in America, adventures while being carried on wings of a large bird, growing enormous vegetables, prowess at shooting around corners, ability to see over great distances, buying a hare's egg at Pwllheli Fair.
 Famous recent authors in this genre are James Wade (Shemi Wad), Daniel Thomas (Daniel y Pant), Gruffydd Jones (Y Deryn Mawr) and John Pritchard (Siôn Ceryn Bach).